-Our Setsu Design Journey – Interview with Mok Wei Wei
+Our Setsu Journey Part 4 – Interview with Mok Wei Wei

 Let us continue our journey into the creation of Setsu Niseko, as we talk to award-winning architect Mok Wei Wei and Managing Director of W-Architects, the visionary behind the design and architecture of Setsu Niseko.
 Referred to as 'one of Singapore’s foremost exponents of Contemporary Modernism' Mok Wei Wei has worked with SC Global for close to two decades creating renowned projects liked Thre3e Thre3 Robin, Hilltops and The Five Legends of Mountbatten in Singapore.
 Lauded in the world's list of Top 100 architects and winner of the Presidents Design Award 2002, his works are featured in numerous regional and international publications.

 What was your vision for Setsu Niseko?

 To bring a touch of Singapore and its tropical sensibilities to the ski resort town.